legalese/legalese.github.io/_posts/2026-04-01-from-vibes-to-verification.md

 **AI agents as consumers of rules.** A built-in MCP (Model Context Protocol) server allows AI agents — Claude, Cursor, GitHub Copilot — to discover and invoke deployed L4 rules as callable tools.
 The agent does not interpret the rule; it *executes* it.
 The result is deterministic and verifiable.
 A WebMCP option extends the same capability to browser-based AI with a single script tag.

 **Legal building blocks included.** Standard libraries cover jurisdiction codes (ISO 3166), currencies (ISO 4217), legal person types, and ownership structures — the recurring primitives of legal logic.
+And all these libraries is something we're sure our [Community](https://legalese.com/community) will expand on.

 ## The Feedback Loop